-You might be thinking how exactly someone else could install a spy app on your phone without your knowledge.
+You might be thinking how exactly someone else could install a monitoring app secretly on your phone.
 It’s easy: you don’t carry your phone around with you all the time, do you?
 One needs physical access to the phone to install the app and such can only be done when the phone can be easily broken into when not with you.

 For safety measures always ensure you have a pin in place or other precautions so that when you do have to leave your phone alone, it can’t be botched.
 Also, make sure the pin is not something anyone can guess: like 123456 or your birthday.

 Looking for Tracking and Monitoring App?